ITV Studios: Oxford Scientific Films

 Oxford Scientific Films (OSF) is a British company that produces natural history and documentary programmes.
 Founded on 8 July 1968 by noted documentary filmmaker Gerald Thompson, the independent company broke new ground in the world of documentaries, using new filming techniques and capturing footage of never before filmed activities of its various subjects.
 In 1996, Oxford Scientific Films was sold to Circle Communications, where it retained its own identity as a division within the company.
 The following year, Circle Communications was taken over by Southern Star Entertainment UK.
 Under the new ownership, Oxford Scientific Films continued to enhance its reputation for innovative film-making, producing multiple award-winning series and films, including the highly acclaimed Animal Planet series Meerkat Manor.

 In March 2008, parent company Southern Star Group merged its Sydney-based factual business unit into the Oxford Scientific Films division.
 The merged company used two brands, with the existing Oxford Scientific Films name being used for specialist factual programmes and the Southern Star Factual brand being used for features and factual entertainment shows.
-Some time later, OSF became part of the Twofour Group (now ITV Studios).
+In 2009, Fairfax Media sold Southern Star to Endemol but retained OSF.
+In 2011, OSF was acquired by Boomerang Plus, which transferred it to Boom Pictures in 2012.
+In 2013, OSF became part of the Twofour Group (now part of ITV Studios).